telerik/kendo-ui-builder/docs/components/custom.md

 # Custom Components

-The Builder provides options for creating, customizing, and implementing custom components in the web application.
+The Builder provides options for creating, editing, and implementing custom components in the web application.

 ## Suggested Links